ApproxEng/approxeng.reimage/readme.md

 # approxeng.reimage

-Get with `pip install approxeng.reimage` (Python 3.7 or higher only)
+Get with `pip install approxeng.reimage` (Python 3.7 or higher only).
+As this wraps command line tools to actually mount and open the image files, it will only work on a Linux host.

 Rewrite disk images programmatically: